 Whidbey Life Magazine Contributor

 Christy Korrow lives in Langley and is employed full-time in publishing.
-She and her husband Chris are co-developers of the Upper Langley Affordable Housing Community, an eco-village of 16 households on 10 acres in the city limits of Langley.
-Her website is: www.christykorrow.wordpress.com.
+She and her husband Chris are co-developers of the Upper Langley Cohousing Community, a 16-household neighborhood on 10 acres in the city limits of Langley. www.christykorrow.wordpress.com.

 WLM stories and blogs are copyrighted and all rights are reserved.
 Linking is permitted.
 To request permission to use or reprint content from this site, email email@example.com.